 Simon Enoch is the director of the Saskatchewan office of the Canadian Centre for Policy Alternatives.
 He holds a PhD in communication & culture from Ryerson and York University.
+He took his first political science class from John Warnock.

 When the City of Regina invited a climate change denier to their sustainable cities conference, it wasn’t a mistake.
 It was part of a larger pattern of the City walking back its own goal to become 100 per cent renewable by 2050.